OGUNQUIT ART COLONY

 Email: [email protected]

-Join us for a two day, indoor intensive painting workshop with a focus on abstracting the landscape, with American Artist, Kathleen Robbins.
+Join us for a two day, Outdoor & indoor intensive painting workshop with a focus on abstracting the landscape, with American Artist, Kathleen Robbins.
 Expressive color, bold brush work, dynamic design and personal vision will be amongst the many topics discussed and demonstrated.

 Kathleen will share how she sees and translates nature on canvas, covering a multitude of topics from tools and materials, process, values, color, design, abstracting nature and infusing your expression into the process.